 How to Overcome Fear and Become a Superhero

 Fear is ever present in our modern society.
+Isn’t it ironic?
 Most people in rich countries live in the midst of civilization so that there is no thirst or hunger.
 We don’t face predators that could kill us.

 Anxiety and fear are like the modern plague despite all of that comfort and security.

-This is of course a bit of a paradox isn’t it?
-How come that all that protection we get from our well-heated or sun-shielded homes, our fire fighters and doctors, our police and military can’t make us stop experiencing fear?
+This is of course a bit of a paradox.
+How come that all that protection we get from our well heated or air-conditioned homes, our fire fighters and doctors, our police and military can’t make us stop experiencing fear?